ditatompel/insights/content/blog/the-search-is-over-swapping-out-my-broken-t420-for-a-ready-to-rock-thinkpad-p50/index.md

 **3-4 hours in graphics mode**.

 For disk storage, I plan to upgrade it.
 Currently, I prioritize upgrading NVMe storage to a larger capacity.
+On August 30, 2024, I upgraded the laptop's default NVMe SSD with a **Team MP33 Pro 1TB**.
+The replacement process and sequential/random read performance test can be viewed in the YouTube video titled ["Replace ThinkPad P50 NVMe Storage (Team MP33 Pro 1TB)"][yt_nvme_test].

 As for RAM, while I currently feel sufficient with 8GB, I do intend to maximize the RAM on my ThinkPad P50 in the future!